carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 We are now back at the prompt of the local computer.

 > ## Using EMBOSS from outside the container
 > The `docker run` command used previously started an interactive container.
-This time, we'll provide the EMBOSS program command on the same line, and the container will start, run the EMBOSS program, and then exit after accomplishing its task.
+> This time, we'll provide the EMBOSS program command on the same line, and the container will start, run the EMBOSS program, and then exit after accomplishing its task.
+> {: .callout}

 We can accomplish this by removing the `-it` option from the `docker run` command, and adding the complete `needle` command that includes all the mandatory parameters.
 Since the command has become quite long, we can add the continuation symbol ` \ ` to let the shell know that the file is written on 2 lines rather than a single, long line.
 This time we can align different sequences: GIP.fa and GLP-2.fa.